A love story

 The challenge was to come up with solutions for the main pain points of traditional harps - they’re expensive, fragile, heavy, impossible to carry around and are a nightmare to amplify and play in a band or orchestra - among many others.

-The result - an affordable, flat-packed, self-assembly electro-acoustic harp that is sturdy and lightweight without compromising on the quality of the sound.
+The result - an affordable, flat-packed, self-assembly electro-acoustic harp that is both indestructible and lightweight without compromising sound quality or string tension.
 Harp·E is here for anyone to explore the fun and the magic of this beautiful instrument.

 the team behind the story

-Remy van Kesteren, internationally acclaimed harpist, founder of the Dutch Harp Festival, always at the forefront of anything harp related, driving force of nature behind the inception and funding of the Harp·E development.
+Remy van Kesteren, internationally acclaimed harpist, founder of the Dutch Harp Festival, always at the forefront of anything harp related, driving force of nature behind the inception and funding of the first Harp·E versions in 2020.

-An incredible group of people provide ongoing input to the project.
+A group of enthusiasts provide ongoing input to the project.

-For instance the Leerorkest technicians (Jeffry, Rodney, Ron, Stan, Michael), teachers (in particular the amazing ever-enthusiast Iris, but also Juan and many others), students, their parents and other staff and volunteers.
+For instance the Leerorkest technicians (Jeffry, Rodney, Ron, Stan, Michael), teachers (Iris, Juan and many others), students, their parents and other staff and volunteers.

-Then there is Andy, electronics guru at Joris Beets Design through years of work perfecting first the DELTA and then the Harp·E electronics.
+Andy, electronics guru at Joris Beets Design perfected first the DELTA and then the Harp·E electronics.

-And the Faculty of Industrial Design Engineering at the TU Delft providing expertise and great interns.
+And the TU Delft provides expertise and great interns.

 The Leerorkest story